racheldelong/ESO-Crafting-Material-Prices/readme.md

 #### Feature 5: Interpret your data and graphical output.

-Obvious interpretations will be discussed, along with possible explanations (temporary changes to drop rate or demand from in-game events, for example), in markdown cells throughout the notebook.
+Obvious interpretations will be discussed, along with the most likely explanations (in-game events and patches, etc), in markdown cells throughout the notebook.
+Any unexplained price changes will be discussed in the context of the item's use and the game's economy.